Turin: Administration

 Turin is split up into 8 boroughs, locally called circoscrizioni; these do not necessarily correspond to the historical districts of the city, which are rather called quartieri, rioni, borghi, borgate or zone.
-The "circoscrizioni" system originally comprised 10 of them, that were reduced to 8 by merging borough 9 into 8, and 10 into 2.
+The circoscrizioni system originally comprised 10 of them, that were reduced to 8 by merging borough 9 into 8, and 10 into 2.

-The following list numerates the boroughs and the location of the historical districts inside them:
+The following list enumerates the boroughs and the location of the historical districts inside them: